jai-bansal/computer-vision-demos/README.md

 I use 3 images containing text (included in repository).

 #### Object Detection:
-To train the object detection model, I downloaded xx bear pictures from Google Images.
+To train the object detection model, I downloaded ~175 bear pictures from Google Images.
 To qualitatively test the object detection model, I downloaded a video with bears in it from Youtube.

 ### Method: